 Relevant academic bachelor’s degree holders:

-Upper Second-class honours or a cumulative Grade Point Average (GPA) of 3.00 on a four-point scale; OR
+Upper second class honors or a cumulative Grade Point Average (GPA) of 3.00 on a scale of 4.00; OR

-Lower Second-class honours or a cumulative Grade Point Average (GPA) of 2.50 on a four-point scale with additional relevant training, evidence of research capability through either research, paper presentations or peer reviewed publications and relevant working experience.
+Lower second-class honors or a cumulative Grade Point Average (GPA) of 2.50 on a scale of 4.00 with additional relevant training, evidence of research capability through either research, paper presentations or peer reviewed publications and relevant working experience.

-Must be a registered nurse with the Nursing Council of Kenya (NCK) and hold a current practice license.
+Must be registered with the Nursing Council of Kenya (NCK) and hold a current practice license

-Must have a minimum two (2) years of practice experience, after having completed an undergraduate degree programme.
+Must have a minimum of two (2) years of practice experience post undergraduate program.